tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 **[Q]** ...

 It's never happened to me, no. I understand it when people can look at that and then conclude that it doesn't exist–but I know they're not looking all that hard–or, at all.

-It's hard to even have a serious conversation about it because not only do you want to talk about how it affects your life, you have to teach them that it's a problem to begin with.
+It's hard to even have a serious conversation about it.
+Not only do you want to talk about how it affects your life, you have to teach them that it's a problem to begin with.
 It's exhausting and you can't help but feel angry.

 **[Q]** ...